-Through the Financial Planning Association or Certified Financial Planner Board of Standards in your area, you can find an advisor who is thinking about succession planning and is interested in selling their practice.
+Through the Financial Planning Association and the National Association of Personal Financial Advisors (NAPFA), along with other professional associations, you can find an advisor who is thinking about succession planning and is interested in selling their practice.

 For example, I am currently consulting with an advisor who has worked for a firm for less than 10 years and is in the process of buying out the practice over nine years.

 2. Network with Centers of Influence

 You can refer each other business and build a client base that is both collaborative and mutually beneficial for a client.

 3. Join Forces with a Former Employer

 One of my former employers worked for a local Fortune 500 energy company.
 He maintained a network of relationships from this company and soon became the go-to person regarding benefits and how to invest in the company’s 401(k).

 This led to a continuous stream of referrals from existing clients.
 As a result, he’s developed a niche, specializing in soon-to-be retirees, company stock concentration and overall asset allocation.

 The adage “It’s not what you say; it’s how you say it” also applies to building a base of clients.
 The method of communicating your message is especially important to build trust and your brand, which can lead to more business.

 Leverage social media by posting videos on topics such as, “Should you take a company pension as a lump sum payment or as an annuity?”
 Post this video on LinkedIn, YouTube and your company website via a blog.
 By posting online on a regular basis, you can build a following and be perceived to be an expert.